 Often pharmacy staff have similar responsibilities and will face the same sort of queries on a day-to-day basis so think about what makes you stand out from the rest.

-Former RoE Spotlight Award winner and previous judge Leanne Beverley adds: “When judging the entries I tend to look out for those that have gone above and beyond their job title/role, those staff that raise the bar for other pharmacy staff and technicians in general.”
+Former RoE Spotlight Award winner and judge Leanne Beverley agreed, adding: “When judging the entries I tend to look out for those that have gone above and beyond their job title/role, those staff that raise the bar for other pharmacy staff and technicians in general.”

-If you're particularly proud of something you've done, whether that be a special display in the pharmacy or an event that was a real success, upload pictures to support your entry, after all, a picture is worth a thousand words!
+If you're particularly proud of something you've done, whether that be a special display in the pharmacy, an event that was a real success or a thank you note from a customer, upload pictures to support your entry, after all, a picture is worth a thousand words!

 Supporting information isn't mandatory but if you do want to submit some, please create a zip folder of them before uploading, otherwise our system might crash!